 We have a continuing commitment to respect human rights.
-We seek to use our influence and geographical reach to help improve industry standards, provide decent employment opportunities and promote stable communities around the wor .
+We seek to use our influence and geographical reach to help improve industry standards, provide decent employment opportunities and promote stable communities around the world.

-Everyone at G4S is expected to respect and protect the human rights of the company's employees, the people in our care, those that supply G4S, and those that live and work in the communities in which we operate.
+Everyone at G4S, whether a senior executive or frontline employee, is expected to respect and protect the human rights of the company's employees, the people in our care, those that supply G4S, and those that live and work in the communities in which we operate.